apsara-stack/terraform-provider-apsarastack/website/docs/d/security_groups.html.markdown

 # apsarastack\_security\_groups

-This data source provides a list of Security Groups in an Alibaba Cloud account according to the specified filters.
+This data source provides a list of Security Groups in an ApsaraStack account according to the specified filters.

 ## Example Usage